* U.S. said in September it had removed subsidies to Boeing

 (Adds U.S. reaction, paragraphs 7-9,)

 BRUSSELS, Oct 11 (Reuters) - The European Union accused theUnited States on Thursday of ignoring a World Trade Organisationruling to stop subsidies to planemaker Boeing Co andasked the Geneva-based body to investigate, prolonging theworld's largest trade dispute.

 The United States said last month it had complied with anorder to withdraw subsidies to Boeing after the WTO found inMarch that the U.S. aircraft manufacturer had received billionsof dollars in unfair aid.

 But the European Commission, the EU's executive, saidWashington has shown no proof it has complied.

 "It is now clear for the European Union that the UnitedStates has not only failed to properly implement the decision ofthe WTO but it has even provided new subsidies to Boeing," theCommission said in a statement.

-However, most observers expect both sides to eventuallynegotiate a settlement to end the row.
+However, most observers expect both sides to eventuallynegotiate a settlement to end the dispute.

-(Reporting by Robin Emmott; editing by John O'Donnell)
+(Reporting by Robin Emmott; Editing by Kevin Liffey and EricWalsh)

 Keywords: EU US/BOEING